-Allan is a Real Estate Partner with the global law firm of Nixon Peabody LLP and specializes in real estate transactions, leasing, finance, purchase and sale transactions and land use entitlements and represents owners, landlords, developers, financial institutions and non-profit affordable housing developers.
+Allan is a Real Estate Partner with the global law firm of Perkins Coie LLP and specializes in real estate transactions, leasing, finance, purchase and sale transactions and land use entitlements and represents owners, landlords, developers, financial institutions and non-profit affordable housing developers.

 He is active in the community and has served on the boards of Chinatown YMCA, Chinatown Community Development Center, Asian American Bar Association, St. Luke’s Preschool, and Hamlin School for Girls.
 He and his wife Jane live in San Francisco with their two children and their two dogs.